class-euproject/COMPSs-obstacle-detection/README.md

 make
 ```

-The previous steps will generate a `track.cpython-36m-aarch64-linux-gnu.so`.
+The previous steps will generate an executable with a name similar to `track.cpython-36m-aarch64-linux-gnu.so`.
 Use the following command to move the tracker executable next to the COMPSs Obstacle Detection application:

 ```
-mv track.cpython-36m-aarch64-linux-gnu.so ../../track.so
+mv track*.so ../../track.so
 ```